 The service had an escalation policy in place to proactively manage activity and acuity across the trust.
 They followed a standard escalation policy across the local area.
 All diverts were incident reported and women and birthing who were affected were contacted to check on their wellbeing and an apology letter was sent to them.
 Leaders in the service monitored diverts through their dashboard.
-In the last 6 months, Wythenshawe Hospital had been on divert once, in November 2022 where 6 women and birthing people were affected.
+In the last 6 months, St Mary's Hospital had been on divert 6 times, between October and December 2022 where 23 women and birthing people were affected.